-- mechanical fixings- anchors with adequate length to suit the substrate and the insulation thickness, approved and supplied by the Certificate holder: - Ejotherm NT U(1)- polyethylene anchor sleeve with a stainless steel(2) or galvanized steel pin. - (1) Other fixings may be used provided they can be demonstrated to have equal or higher pull-out, plate diameter and plate stiffness characteristics - (2) In order to achieve a 60-year durability performance, polyethylene (HDPE), polyamide or polypropylene anchor sleeve must be used with a stainless steel pin or screw to grades 1.4301 or 1.4401 to BS EN 10088-2: 2014.
+- mechanical fixings(1)(2) anchors with adequate length to suit the substrate and the insulation thickness, approved and supplied by the Certificate holder: - Ejotherm NT U polyethylene anchor sleeve with a stainless steel or galvanized steel pin. - (1) Other fixings may be used provided they can be demonstrated to have equal or higher pull-out, plate diameter and plate stiffness characteristics - (2) Polyethylene (HDPE), polyamide or polypropylene anchor sleeve with a stainless steel pin or screw to grades 1.4301 or 1.4401 to BS EN 10088-2: 2014 are required in order to achieve a 60 year durability performance.

-Basecoat and adhesive (supplementary)
+Basecoat and supplementary adhesive

-- Structherm HP14 High Polymer Basecoat- cementitious, polymer-modified basecoat(1).
-Supplied as a powder and mixed with 5 to 6 litres of clean water.
-Applied in two layers to an overall thickness of 4 to 6 mm, with a coverage of 8 to 11 kg.m-2. - (1) Also used as the supplementary adhesive.
+- Structherm HP14 High Polymer Basecoat- a cementitious, polymer-modified basecoat(1).
+Supplied as a powder, mixed with 5 to 6 litres of clean water and applied in two layers to an overall thickness of 4 to 6 mm, with a coverage of 8 to 11 kg.m-2. - (1) Also used as the supplementary adhesive.